-The Master of Science in Applied Behavior Analysis prepares individuals to address significant challenges in today’s society.
+The Master of Science in Applied Behavior Analysis will prepare you to address significant challenges in today’s society.
+Combining coursework and intensive practicum, this 39-semester-hour program will help you gain the knowledge, skills and experience necessary to become an effective applied behavior analyst.

 What is Applied Behavior Analysis?